dotnetrdf/docs/src/latest/docs/user_guide/Global-Options.md

 ### RigorousEvaluation

-Controls whether the in-memory SPARQL engine rigorously checks the provided matches from the underlying [ISparqlDataset](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Query_Datasets_ISparqlDataset.htm), defaults to `false` as this is usually unnecessary.
+Controls whether the in-memory SPARQL engine rigorously checks the provided matches from the underlying [`ISparqlDataset`](xref:VDS.RDF.Query.Datasets.ISparqlDataset), defaults to `false` as this is usually unnecessary.

-You may need to enable this if your `ISparqlDataset` implementation cannot guarantee that a call to `GetTriplesWithX()` only returns triples matching the given arguments.
+You may need to enable this if your [`ISparqlDataset`](xref:VDS.RDF.Query.Datasets.ISparqlDataset) implementation cannot guarantee that a call to `GetTriplesWithX()` only returns triples matching the given arguments.

 ### StrictOperations

 Controls whether SPARQL operators are restricted to only the implementations required by the SPARQL specifications, defaults to `false`.

 When disabled certain additional operators will be permitted such as date time computations.
-See [[SPARQL Operators|DeveloperGuide-SPARQL-Operators]] for discussion of this feature.
+See [SPARQL Operators](../developer_guide/SPARQL-Operators.md) for discussion of this feature.

 ### UsePLinqEvaluation